-- AWS Region; set this to the AWS region that you will use to access the AWS Secrets Manager.
+- 1. In the Environments settings, click the Key Management tab. - 2.
+Key Management System-Select "AWS Secrets Manager." - 3.
+AWS Region-Set this to the AWS region that you will use to access the AWS Secrets Manager.
 For example, us-west-2.
 To ensure consistent hashing, it is important to use AWS Secrets Manager from the same region.
-If the region is not defined, the default region will be used by the Privitar processing engine (for example, POD, Hadoop nodes or SDK) which might be subject to change. - AWS Endpoint; set this to the url of the AWS endpoint that is used to make a private connection between your VPC and AWS Secrets Manager.
-When you use a VPC service endpoint, communication between your VPC and Secrets Manager occurs entirely within the AWS network, and requires no public Internet access.
-For security, it is recommended that this endpoint is created.
-For more information, see AWS Secrets Manager - User Guide. - AWS KMS Key; the master key that AWS Secrets Manager will use to protect every secret that it stores.
-It is recommended to define a master key.
-For more information, see AWS KMS Developer Guide. - AWS Secret tags; the tags that will be attached to any secrets created by the Privitar Platform.
+If the region is not defined, the Privitar processing engine will use the default region (for example, POD, Hadoop nodes, or SDK), which might be subject to change. - 4.
+AWS Endpoint-Set this to the URL of the AWS endpoint that is used to make a private connection between your VPC and AWS Secrets Manager.
+When you use a VPC service endpoint, communication between your VPC and Secrets Manager occurs entirely within the AWS network and requires no public Internet access.
+For security, we recommend that you create this endpoint.
+For more information, see AWS Secrets Manager - User Guide.

+- AWS KMS Key-We recommend defining a master key that AWS Secrets Manager will use to protect every secret that it stores.
+For more information, see AWS KMS Developer Guide. - 6.
+AWS Secrets tags-Enter the tags that will be attached to any secrets created by the Privitar Platform. - 7.
+NOVLT Key Name-Enter the key name.

-For AWS Secrets Manager in Glue Environments, the KMS is not configurable via the UI or API and the configuration will be as follows:
+For AWS Secrets Manager in Glue Environments, you cannot configure the KMS through the user interface or an API.
+The configuration will be as follows:

-- AWS Region; is always the same as the region of the Glue Environment - AWS Endpoint; this is the default endpoint and not configurable for Glue environments - AWS KMS Key; AWS account's default CMK (the one named aws/ secretsmanager) for the region - AWS Secrets tags; tags are the ones provided to cloud formation as the TAGS parameter
+- AWS Region-Always the same as the region of the Glue environment - AWS Endpoint-The default endpoint (not configurable for Glue environments) - AWS KMS Key-The AWS account's default customer master key (CMK), the one named aws/secretsmanager, for the region - AWS Secrets tags-Tags are the ones provided to cloud formation as the TAGS parameter